NewPath-Consulting/wap-addon-member-directory/dev-docs.md

 ### Member directory

+All the member directory files are located under `blocks/member-directory`.

 #### Attributes and block settings
 The attributes of this block roughly align with the shortcode parameters.

 The only exception is `profile_fields`. `profile_fields` is a list of fields (similar to `fields_applied`) to include in the user profile that will display if the user enables the profile link option in the shortcode.
 Read more about the functionality of the profile link in the profile link section.

-The chart below describes how the block attributes, settings, and shortcode parameters relate to eachother
+The chart below describes how the block attributes, settings, and shortcode parameters relate to eachother.

 Attribute        | Type      | Settings | Shortcode parameter
 -----------------|-----------|----------|---------------------